brightcove/brightcove-player-sdk-ios-oux/README.md

 2. Download the latest zip'ed release of the BrightcoveOUX plugin from our [release page][release].
 3. Add `BrightcoveOUX.framework` to your project.
 4. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
-5. (Dynamic Framework only) On the "General" tab of your application target, add 'BrightcoveOUX.framework' to the "Embedded Binary" section.
+5. (Dynamic Framework only) On the "General" tab of your application target, add 'BrightcoveOUX.framework' to the "Embedded Binaries" section.
 6. (Dynamic Framework only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcoveOUX.framework/strip-frameworks.sh`.
 Check "Run script only when installing".
 This will remove unneeded architectures from the build, which is important for App Store submission.
 7. (Static Framework only) On the "Build Settings" tab of your application target, add `-ObjC` to the "Other Linker Flags" build setting.